peaceiris/tss/README.md

 ## tss

-Go port of moreutils/ts and fork of [kevinburke/tss].
+A Go port of moreutils/ts and fork of [kevinburke/tss].

 [kevinburke/tss]: https://github.com/kevinburke/tss